geometalab/MSE-Database-Seminar-Cloud-Databases/cloud_spanner/README.md

 ```
 $ python spanner_data_import.py
 ```
-Since there is a lot of data you have to be a little bit pessant.
+Since there is a lot of data you have to be a little bit patient.

 ### Query the data